monk-afk/SquareOne/templates/markdown/exp.md

 Luck and Fortune can be used as Multipliers or Determinators for certain events.

 Luck is always changing, and will never go above 1.
-  - Used to multiply Blue Diamond drops
-  - Used to determine EXP loss on dying
+Typically used to determine if something will happen.

 Fortune will normally increase, and sometimes decrease.
-  - Used to multiply Pink Diamond drops
-  - Used to calculate total amount EXP lost on dying

 ___